| Note: Spellings are as they appear in the

 In 1885 he received his first class teachers certificate and forthwith

-his career as a teacher and educationalist.
+entered on his career as a teacher and

-In 1893, he received his degree of B.A. from Queens and two years
+his degree of B.A. from Queens and two years later a specialists degree in

-which position he held until the time of his death.
+his death.
 In 1880, he was

 married to Miss Rachael Lyness of Burgoyne, Bruce